Reverse: I want

 Recommended Strategy for Most Senior Citizens

 SCSS should be the core instrument for up to ₹30 lakhs, given its combination of highest guaranteed rate + government backing + quarterly income.
-For remaining corpus beyond ₹30 lakhs, ladder into bank FDs across multiple tenures (1, 2, 3, 5 years) to maintain liquidity.
+For remaining corpus beyond ₹30 lakhs, POMIS at 7.4% is the natural next stop before laddering into bank FDs across multiple tenures (1, 2, 3, 5 years) to maintain liquidity.
 If you have grandchildren or children below 15, a Sukanya Samriddhi Yojana account for them alongside SCSS is a tax-efficient way to use family surplus.
 For complete retirement income planning, see our Retirement Withdrawal Calculator and Post-Tax Retirement Income Calculator.
+Before deciding on the mix, use the FD maturity calculator to evaluate whether each maturing FD should be renewed, shifted to SCSS, or redeployed into a balanced fund.

 Where to Open an SCSS Account: Post Office and Authorised Banks